krb5/krb5/doc/rst_source/krb_admins/database/index.rst

 principals, their passwords, and other administrative information about each principal.
-For the most part, you will use the :ref:`kdb5_util(8)` program to manipulate the Kerberos database as a whole, and the kadmin program to make changes to the entries in the database.
+For the most part, you will use the :ref:`kdb5_util(8)` program to manipulate the Kerberos database as a whole, and the :ref:`kadmin(1)` program to make changes to the entries in the database.
 (One notable exception is that users will use the :ref:`kpasswd(1)` program to change their own passwords.)
 The kadmin program has its own command-line interface, to which you type the database administrating commands.